BONI-hub/boni.io/_posts/3-0-1-installation.md

 date:   2016-1-3 09:25:09 +0200
 categories: docs
 ---
 BONI SDK is a Cordova plugin.
-This means that you can create Hybrid mobile applications that can run on variouse mobile operating systems such as iOS, Android, Windows etc.
+This means that you can create with it Hybrid mobile apps that can run on various mobile operating systems such as iOS, Android, Windows etc.

-As a regular Cordova plugin, BONI SDK can be installed with the next command:
+As a Cordova plugin, BONI SDK can be installed with the next command:

 {% highlight ruby %}
-Latest Release:
+Latest Stable Version:
 cordova plugin add cordova-plugin-boni

 Development Version: